 Fund Management Fees.
 Our fund management fees are generally based on a defined percentage of total commitments, invested capital, or net asset value ("NAV") of the investment portfolios that we manage.
 Generally, with respect to fund management fees charged on committed capital, fund management fees are earned at the management fee rate on committed capital and, beginning at the expiration of the investment period, on invested capital.
 The majority of our fee-earning AUM pays fees on committed capital during the respective funds' investment periods, which generally produces more management fee revenue than fees paid on invested capital.
 The fees are generally based on a quarterly measurement period and paid in advance.
 We typically share a portion of the fees we earn on capital raised through wirehouse and distribution channels.
 Fund management fees are recognized as revenue in the period in which advisory services are rendered, subject to our assessment of collectability.
-As of June 30, 2024, our weighted-average management fee varies by fund and is based upon the size of the commitment; however, the low average for a single fund is 0.50% and the high average for a single fund is 1.99% of committed or invested capital for our closed-end funds.
-Fund management fees for those types of assets are usually less than 1% and typically charged on invested capital or invested equity.
+As of March 31, 2025, our weighted-average management fee varies by fund and is based upon the size of the commitment; however, the low average for a single fund is 0.50% and the high average for a single fund is 1.99% of committed or invested capital for our closed-end funds.
+Fund management fees also includes management fees for joint ventures and separately managed assets.
+Management fees for those types of assets are usually less than 1% and typically charged on invested capital or invested equity.
 For our sponsored closed-end funds, our capital raising period is traditionally 18 to 24 months.
-After the initial closing of a closed-end fund, we charge catch-up management fees to investors who subscribe in subsequent closing in amounts equal to the fees they would have paid if they had subscribed in the initial closing plus interest.
-Catch-up management fees an agent in the arrangement.
+After the initial closing of a closed-end fund, we charge catch-up management fees to investors who subscribe in subsequent closings in amounts equal to the fees they would have paid if they had subscribed in the initial closing plus interest.
+Catch-up management fees are recognized in the period in which the investor subscribes to the fund.
+Fund management fees are presented net of placement agent fees, where we are acting as an agent in the arran

 Property Management and Leasing Fees.
 We have vertically integrated platforms where we manage a significant percentage of the real estate properties owned by our funds.
-As of June 30, 2024, we managed approximately 100% of the multifamily properties, 100% of the workforce and affordable housing properties, 82% of the office properties, and 54% of the seniors housing properties owned by our funds.
+As of March 31, 2025, we managed approximately 100% of the multifamily, single-family rental, workforce and affordable housing and net lease properties, 65% of the office properties, and 54% of the seniors housing properties owned by our funds.
 We also provide property management services for a limited number of third-party owned assets.
-These fees are based upon cash collections at the managed properties and traditionally range from 2.5% to 3.0% for multifamily and workforce and affordable housing properties, 2% to 3% for office properties and 4% to 5% for seniors housing properties.
+These fees are based upon cash collections at the managed properties and traditionally range from 2.5% to 3.0% for multifamily properties, 2% to 5% for workforce and affordable housing properties, 5.75% to 9.5% for single-family rental properties, 2% to 3% for office properties and 4% to 5% for seniors housing properties.
 Additionally, we receive leasing fees upon the execution of a leasing agreement for our office assets.
 We determined that certain third-party asset management costs, for which we are deemed to be the primary obligor, are recorded as gross revenue with a corresponding expense.
 The gross presentation has no impact on our net income to the extent the expense incurred, and corresponding cost reimbursement income are recognized.
 The offset is recorded in third-party operating expenses on the condensed consolidated statements of operations.